baconjs/bacon.js/README.md

 You can think this as switching from stream to stream.
 The old name for this method is `switch`.
 Note that instead of a function, you can provide a stream/property too.

+`observable.flatMapFirst(f)` like flatMap, but doesn't spawns a new stream only if the previously spawned stream has ended.

 `observable.scan(seed, f)` scans stream/property with given seed value and accumulator function, resulting to a Property.
 For example, you might